A Dom Ignored My Safeword. Now What?

 You might also have been physically harmed.
 If you have been physically injured or been sexually assaulted in a way that leaves you vulnerable to an STI or an unwanted pregnancy, please seek medical attention immediately.

 Your only job is to take care of yourself.
-You don’t have to confront the person who ignored your safeword and call them out on it.
+You don’t have to confront the person who ignored your safeword and call them out on it or initiate a conversation.
 But if you want to, you’re also within your rights to do so.

 If telling them that what they did was fucked up and not okay, have at it.
+On the other hand, you might like to open a dialogue about how they can make amends for the harm they caused.
 If you’d rather stay far away from them, you get to do that, too.

-Also: you’re not obligated to give them a second chance, no matter how apologetic and contrite they seem.
+You’re not obligated to give the person a second chance, no matter how apologetic and contrite they seem.
 Don’t let them guilt you into it if you don’t want to.

-Choosing whether to speak out publicly in the community about your experience is a very personal decision.
+Choosing whether to speak out publicly about your experience is a very personal decision.
 There are good arguments on both sides and ultimately, the best choice is the one that’s right for you.

-Either way, remember that their reputation is not your problem.
+Either way, remember that their reputation and standing in the kink community is not your problem.
 You do not have to keep silent to protect them.
-You also do not have to make excuses for them or downplay what happened if you do choose to share.
+You also do not have to make excuses for them or downplay what happened if you do choose to share it with others.

 Sadly, when someone speaks up and says “this Dom ignored my safeword”, some people will accuse them of exaggerating or instigating a witch-hunt.
 You’re not.
 Keep speaking your truth if you want to.

 You might be tempted to blame yourself.
-You might be wondering if you didn’t say your safeword loudly or forcefully enough[1], if you should have put up more of a physical fight when the Dom continued, or if you just safeworded when it wasn’t “necessary.”
+You might be wondering if you didn’t say your safeword loudly or forcefully enough[1], if you should have put up more of a physical fight when the Dom continued, or if you used your safeword when it wasn’t “necessary.”

-Sometimes, the D-type in question will seek to blame you, too.
-One common tactic amongst abusive Doms is to say something like “I knew you could take more”, “I know what you need better than you do”, or “I told you I played hard so you should have known what to expect”.
+Sometimes, the Dominant in question will seek to blame you, too.
+One common tactic amongst abusive Doms is to say things like “I knew you could take more”, “I know what you need better than you do”, or “I told you I played hard so you should have known what to expect.”

 If you take nothing else away from this piece, please take this: it is not your fault.